Quick reference for terms used in Bengal documentation. Terms are listed alphabetically.

 Layout

-A Jinja2 template that defines HTML structure for a specific content type.
+: A template that defines HTML structure for a specific content type.
+Written in Kida (or Jinja2).
 Lives intemplates/(project) or in the active theme.

 Live Reload